FAANG/dcc-metadata/docs/faang_analysis_metadata.md

 *Raw data* produced by each experiment will be analysed, producing *analysis results*.
 For example :

-1. ChIP-seq experiment will generate reads.
+1. The ChIP-seq experiment will generate reads.
-2. Reads are aligned to the genome.
+2. The reads are aligned to the genome.
-3. Normalized signal plots and QC metrics will be produced from the alignments.
+3. Normalized signal plots and QC metrics are produced from the alignments.
 4. ChIP-seq  & ChIP input alignments are used for peak calling.

 Steps 2-4 produce analysis results.
 For each of these analysis results we should record which data, reference data and protocol were used to produce them.

-##Metadata requirements
+##Analysis metadata requirements

+Requirements are laid out like this:

+ * `attribute name` (*data type*) a brief description

+The data types will be described later in this document.
+The metadata & data sharing (M&DS) group will seek guidance from the bioinformtics and data analysis (B&DA) group on what needs to be recorded here for each analysis type.

 ###Process attributes